Mexico national football team: Argentina

 Mexico has a rivalry with Argentina, given these two nations are among the most renowned Hispanic nations in the world.
 The rivalry is abnormal by the fact it is intercontinental, with Argentina part of CONMEBOL and Mexico part of CONCACAF.
 This rivalry is more keenly felt by Mexican supporters than Argentines, who typically view Brazil, Uruguay, England and Germany as bigger rivals.
 In fact, a number of Argentines do not consider Mexico as rivals.
 Mexico has historically not fared well against Argentina, recording only 4 wins, 16 losses and 12 draws.

-Costa Rica

-Mexico has a growing rivalry with Costa Rica, as Costa Rica is the first country in CONCACAF to beat Mexico on Mexican soil in FIFA World Cup qualification, known as Aztecazo.
-Costa Rica is also widely recognised as the only Central American national team to have sufficient quality to compete at the global stage, which increased the importance of the rivalry.
-Mexico holds a dominant record against Costa Rica with 32 wins, 20 draws and only 6 losses.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.